pnp/blog/content/post/working-with-custom-connectors-in-power-platform-for-beginners.md

 {{< image alt="custom-connector-11.png" src="images/blog/working-with-custom-connectors-in-power-platform-for-beginners/custom-connector-11.png" >}}

-And that\'s it.
+And that's it.
 That is how you call an API, get a JSON object back and use certain values from that object in Power Automate\...with a custom connector.
 Congratulations :)